Vlasov Equations on Directed Hypergraph Measures: Abstract

 \section{Abstract}

 In this paper we propose a framework to investigate the mean field limit (MFL) of interacting particle systems on directed hypergraphs.
 We provide a non-trivial measure-theoretic viewpoint and make extensions of directed hypergraphs as directed hypergraph measures (DHGMs), which are measure-valued functions on a compact metric space.
 These DHGMs can be regarded as hypergraph limits which include limits of a sequence of hypergraphs that are sparse, dense, or of intermediate densities.
 Our main results show that the Vlasov equation on DHGMs are well-posed and its solution can be approximated by empirical distributions of large networks of higher-order interactions.
 The results are applied to a Kuramoto network in physics, an epidemic network, and an ecological network, all of which include higher-order interactions.
 To prove the main results on the approximation and well-posedness of the Vlasov equation on DHGMs, we robustly generalize the method of [Kuehn, Xu.
-Vlasov equations on digraph measures, arXiv:2107.08419, 2021] to higher-dimensions.
-In particular, we successfully extend the arguments for the measure-valued functions $f\colon X\to\cM_+(X)$ to those for $f\colon X\to\cM_+(X^{k-1})$, where $X$ is the vertex space of DHGMs and $k\in\mathbb{N}\setminus\{1\}$ is the \emph{cardinality} of the DHGM.
+Vlasov equations on digraph measures, JDE, 339 (2022), 261--349] to higher-dimensions.

 \keywords{Mean field limit, higher-order interaction, hypergraphs, Kuramoto model, epidemic dynamics, Lotka-Volterra systems, sparse networks.}